Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 PS C:\Users\Administrator\.jenkins>
 ```

-This gave access to the host as the "kohsuke" user.
-The tester checked the users privileges and found that the user had the SeImpersonatePrivilege privilege.
+This gave access to the host with the "kohsuke" account.
+The tester checked the account privileges and found that the account had the SeImpersonatePrivilege privilege.
 This privilege allows a user to imperonate process tokens.

 ```
 PS C:\Users\Administrator\.jenkins> whoami /priv